 This is likely due to the economic woes felt by the country as a result of its loss.
 This was following the decrease in the population before the war, due to the Great Depression.
 Thankfully, the breed was popular enough never to have been seriously threatened.

-The breed quickly became popular among those who had a passion for intelligent and challenging dogs to train.
+In the USA, the breed quickly became popular among those who had a passion for intelligent and challenging dogs to train.
 It wasn’t until 1955 that it was recognized by the AKC.

 The importation of these dogs from Japan was finally stopped in 1974, which finished the process of the American Akita becoming a separate entity from its ancestors.